edgepointlearning/edgepointlearning.github.io/_posts/2018-08-22-restaurant-managers-training-program.md

 GM at the The Vig at McCormick Ranch

 *Steve Pruniski has been in the restaurant industry for over 35 years and has worked all aspects of daily operations.
-From dishwasher to general manager, Steve’s experience with numerous management teams has help to mold him into a knowledgeable leader in the industry.*
+From dishwasher to general manager, Steve’s experience with numerous management teams has helped to mold him into a knowledgeable leader in the industry.*
 {: .clearfix }
 ---